Pstar123-blip/Base/README.md

 `npm run docker:down` and `npm run docker:logs` target development; use `docker:prod:down` and `docker:prod:logs` for production.

 On the deployment host, copy `api/.env.example` to `api/.env`.
-Set PostgreSQL credentials in `api/.env`.
-In `api/.env`, set NODE_ENV=production, PORT=3000, a matching DATABASE_URL, independent random JWT secrets, and CLIENT_ORIGIN to the public HTTPS origin.
+Set POSTGRES_USER, POSTGRES_PASSWORD and POSTGRES_DB in the `db.environment` section of `docker-compose.yml`.
+In `api/.env`, set NODE_ENV=production, PORT=3000, DATABASE_URL to match those PostgreSQL settings, JWT_ACCESS_SECRET to a unique random secret, and CLIENT_ORIGIN to the public HTTPS origin.
 These files belong to that deployment; do not reuse the development values for production.
 Run `npm run docker:prod`.
 Configure a TLS-terminating ingress to route `/api` to the API at host port 3000 and all other paths to the client at port 8080.
 The API port is bound to host loopback for the ingress; an ingress on the Compose network can use `api:3000` and `client:8080` directly. `serve` handles static assets and SPA routes.
 PostgreSQL is not exposed by production Compose.
 Migrations run as a one-off service before startup; back up the database and review migrations before deploying schema changes.

 For a fork, rename workspace/image names, choose a license, customize the theme and application identity, decide whether public registration is appropriate, and configure backups and monitoring.
 Add distributed rate limiting at your ingress before exposing authentication publicly.